 Hanif Zargarnezhad

-Hanif holds his Bachelor’s in Mechanical Engineering in university of Chamran, Ahwaz, and his Master in Mechanical Engineering from Rajaie teacher training university in Tehran, Iran.
-He is from Iran, Tehran.
+Hanif received his Bachelor’s in Mechanical Engineering at Shahid Chamran University of Ahvaz, and his Master’s in Mechanical Engineering from Shahid Rajaee Teacher Training University in Tehran, Iran.
+He is from Tehran, Iran.

 Contact